pachyderm/pachyderm/doc/deployment/azure.md

 # Azure

-To deploy Pachyderm to Azure, you need to:
+To deploy Pachyderm to Azure™, you need to:

 1. [Install Prerequisites](#prerequisites)
 2. [Deploy Kubernetes](#deploy-kubernetes)